"Courage Starts with Showing Up & Letting Ourselves Be Seen." Brené Brown

 Jamiee received a Dual bachelor's in Sociology and Criminal Justice from Kent State University and her master's in Social Work from Cleveland State University.
 She is an independently licensed Social Worker in the state of Ohio.
 She has experience in community, school, end of life care, and emergency mental health settings and has worked with domestic violence, substance abuse, at risk children, and trauma survivors.
 Jamiee has expertise in working with domestic violence survivors, personality disorders, trauma related disorders, depressive disorders, anxiety disorders, behavioral disorders, and grief and/or loss.

-Jamiee came into Social Work to help others become their best selves, with a little support and a listening ear, Jamiee believes she can help her patients reach their full potential.
-Jamiee utilizes multiple treatment techniques which include a person-centered approach, motivational interviewing, Cognitive Behavioral Therapy, and Dialectal Behavior Therapy.
-Jamiee currently is EMDR Certified and carries a Death Doula Certification.
+Jamiee came into Social Work to help others become their best selves.
+With a little support and a listening ear, Jamiee believes she can help her patients reach their full potential.
+Jamiee utilizes a person-centered approach, motivational interviewing, Cognitive Behavioral Therapy, and Dialectal Behavior Therapy.
+Jamiee is EMDR Certified and carries a Death Doula Certification.
 She brings a holistic approach to the therapeutic environment while also providing patients with a safe and judgement free space to be their truest selves.
 Jamiee is accepting new patients and offers services in-person and via telehealth.

 Gina Skorich (LISW, LICDC)